 Step 3: Simmer

-Simmer 10 minutes to mix flavors.
+Simmer for 10 minutes to mix flavours.

 Step 4: Blend (Optional)